 What's the outlook on segment rates and how should you choose your retirement date?

 Segment rates have been coming down since November 2018.
 Assuming the rates continue trending downwards over the next few months (which we don’t see a reason to believe otherwise), it may be more attractive to retire later in the year than right now.

 Segment rates are based off broad market interest rates.
 Interest rates are going down generally -- whether you’re looking at short-term rates (segment 1) or long-term rates (segment 3), they've been declining since about November 2018.

 The primary reason for this is the economic outlook.
 While inflation has decreased, economic growth has been slow, stable, and steady.
 With the ongoing trade war between the US and foreign countries having no foreseeable resolution in the near-term, we don't believe the economy will encounter the growth required to drive interest rates back up in the near future.
 Additionally, the Fed announced in January that they weren’t planning to raise rates anytime soon.
 With the Fed keeping rates low, segment rates will follow suit holding constant or continuing to trend downward.
 If that continues, it's beneficial to choose a retirement date later in the year as rates get lower to maximize the lump sum payment in your pension.

-If you're considering retiring this summer, the rates for an August retirement are more favorable than July, but holding out until September may yield an even higher pension payout.
+If you're considering retiring this fall, the rates for an December retirement are more favorable than November, but holding out until January of next year may yield an even higher pension payout.

 As you prepare for retirement, your pension is designed to provide a valuable means of ongoing support.
 It’s important to ensure you’re maximizing the value it provides.
 Our financial advisors can offer advice and feedback on your pension planning dates, as well as on additional avenues for making the most of your pension, such as tax-planning strategies.
 Review our investment process and the ways we can support you in preparing and positioning yourself for retirement.